 Many practices within the Yoga tradition help to reduce blood sugar levels in people with type 2 diabetes.
 They include breathing techniques, controlled postures, meditation, chanting mantras, a yogic diet, and a code of conduct.
-These practices can be highly beneficial for those with diabetes but are best utilized when used judiciously.
+These practices can benefit those with diabetes but are best utilized judiciously.
 Before incorporating a yoga practice into the patient’s lifestyle, care must be taken to assess the patient’s health, level of physical activity, and other health behaviors.

 Practicing pranayama or controlled breathing exercises can lower blood sugar levels.
 In addition to boosting blood circulation, it increases metabolism and relieves stress.
 Aside from balancing the sympathetic and parasympathetic nervous systems, it also calms the mind.
 It also improves the functioning of the pancreas and helps with insulin administration.

-Pranayama is a traditional Indian breathing technique that has many benefits for people with diabetes.
+Pranayama is a traditional Indian breathing technique with many benefits for people with diabetes.
 It can be done daily to cure diabetes naturally without the side effects of conventional medicine.
 It can help people with diabetes at any stage of the disease.

 Sakari pranayama benefits those with diabetes who are overweight or obese.
 It increases blood circulation in the head and reduces hunger pangs and thirst.
 In addition, it regulates the pituitary, adrenal, and pineal glands, all of which have essential roles in metabolism.

 Various yogic practices have been shown to lower blood glucose levels in people with type 2 diabetes.
-These practices include cleansing, postures, controlled breathing, meditation, mantra chanting, relaxation, and a yogic diet.
-They can be beneficial for people with type 2 diabetes, but the judicious use of yoga is vital.
-Before a yoga practice can be given to a patient, their symptoms and way of life need to be carefully looked at.
+These practices include cleansing, postures, controlled breathing, meditation, chanting, relaxation, and a yogic diet.
+They can benefit people with type 2 diabetes, but the judicious use of yoga is vital.
+Before a yoga practice can be given to a patient, their symptoms and way of life must be carefully examined.